Generic Name: silodosin (sye-LOE-doe-sin)

 - Rapaflo should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: It is not known if Rapaflo can cause harm to the fetus.
-It is not known if Rapaflo is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Rapaflo is not approved for use in women.

 Possible side effects of Rapaflo: